Wicca Phase Springs Eternal

-Adam McIlwee (born March 11, 1989), often known by the stage name Wicca Phase Springs Eternal (WPSE), is an American musician from Scranton, Pennsylvania.
-Beginning his career as a member of the rock band Tigers Jaw, he soon began pursuing a solo career with a sound based in hip hop, emo and witch house.
+Adam Andrzejewski (born McIlwee on March 11, 1989), often known by the stage name Wicca Phase Springs Eternal (WPSE), is an American musician from Scranton, Pennsylvania.
+Beginning his career as a member of the emo band Tigers Jaw, he soon began pursuing a solo career with a sound based in hip hop, emo and witch house.
 He has worked as a member of collectives such as GothBoiClique, Thraxxhouse and Misery Club.
 He also played in the indie rock band Pay for Pain.

 Early life

-McIlwee grew up in Scranton, Pennsylvania.
+Andrzejewski grew up in Scranton, Pennsylvania.
 His maternal grandparents owned a funeral home.
-The death of his maternal grandfather led McIlwee's father to begin attending mortuary school and begin working at the funeral home.
-When McIlwee was ten, his father developed a substance abuse problem, which led to him often being booked into drug rehabilitation centres up until the time McIlwee turned eighteen.
-When McIlwee was twelve, one of his aunts died by suicide.
+The death of his maternal grandfather led Andrzejewski's father to begin attending mortuary school and begin working at the funeral home.
+When Andrzejewski was ten, his father developed a substance abuse problem, which led to him often being booked into drug rehabilitation centres up until the time Andrzejewski turned eighteen.
+When Andrzejewski was twelve, one of his aunts died by suicide.
 From the age of thirteen he was a frequent user of the internet, often spending his time on anime and wrestling message boards.

 Career

 Tigers Jaw (2005–2013)

-Tigers Jaw was founded in 2005 by Ben Walsh and Adam McIlwee, during high school, with Brianna Collins joining after the first couple of months, taking their name from a song by lo-fi band The Microphones.
+Tigers Jaw was founded in 2005 by Ben Walsh and Adam Andrzejewski, during high school, with Brianna Collins joining after the first couple of months, taking their name from a song by lo-fi band The Microphones.
 Members have cited Fall Out Boy and My Chemical Romance as early musical influences.
 The band released their debut album Belongs to the Dead on October 3, 2006, which was followed by a self-titled album on September 10, 2008.
-AbsolutePunk gave their self-titled album a generally positive review, noting that "Tigers Jaw is fueled by emotionally-driven lyrics brought to life by vocalist Adam McIlwee, whose voice is one of those that reveal passion while at the same time giving the impression that he's barely trying.
+AbsolutePunk gave their self-titled album a generally positive review, noting that "Tigers Jaw is fueled by emotionally-driven lyrics brought to life by vocalist Adam Andrzejewski, whose voice is one of those that reveal passion while at the same time giving the impression that he's barely trying.
 Aforementioned opener "The Sun" is one of the better tracks on the album, offering up a well-organized mix of Tigers Jaw's two personas."
 Punknews.org, in their critique of the album, felt that the tracks "'Plane vs. Tank vs. Submarine' and 'Chemicals' were particularly notable for "solid guitar work in the form of weeping, goosebump-inducing solos.
 Strong vocal harmonies and bouncy guitar work carry both 'I Saw Water' and 'Heat' to heights other bands would have a hard time reaching."
 Their third album Two Worlds was released on November 23, 2010.
 In November 2012, the group supported Title Fight on their headlining US tour.
-In 2013, McIlwee departed from the group to pursue his solo-career.
+In 2013, Andrzejewski departed from the group to pursue his solo-career.
 He, along with two other departing members, helped finish the group's fourth album Charmer before leaving.